 A person can carry on a business on his or her own behalf, as a sole trader.
 A sole trader can trade under his or her own name or a registered business name.
-The income earned as a sole trader is taxed at the same rate as individual tax payers.
+The income earned as a sole trader is taxed at the same rate as individual taxpayers.

 This is the simplest form of business structure, with lower establishment costs and with minimal legal and compliance requirements.
-The main disadvantage to this type of business structure is that a sole trader is personally liable for all obligations incurred in the course of the business.
+The main disadvantage of this type of business structure is that a sole trader is personally liable for all obligations incurred in the course of the business.

 Two or more individuals or companies can carry on business in partnership, where the income from the business is received jointly, and expenses shared.
 Partnerships are relatively inexpensive to form and operate.
 We recommend partnerships be established under terms of a partnership agreement which sets out the rights and obligations of the partners.
 A partnership itself is not taxable, rather each partner pays tax on their share of the net income of the partnership.

 Under a trust, a trustee owns the property or assets of the trust and carries on the business on behalf of the beneficiaries of the trust.
 A trustee can be an individual or a company.
-A formal Deed is required to set up a trust and there are annual tasks for a trustee to undertake.
+A formal trust deed is required to set up a trust and there are annual tasks for a trustee to undertake.

 A company is owned by shareholders and directors manage the company’s day to day business and affairs.
-The shareholders of a company receive any company profits in the form of dividends.
-Shareholders can limit their personal liability and are not liable for the company’s debts.
-Instead, the financial liability of the company is limited to the company assets.
+The shareholders of a company receive company profits in the form of dividends.
+Shareholders can limit their personal liability and are not personally liable for the company’s debts.
+Instead, the financial liability of the company is limited to the assets owned by the company itself.

-We recommend you talk to an accountant or your solicitor about the costs, risks and benefits of alternate business structures to make sure that the business structure you use is the right one for your business and its needs going forward.
+We recommend you talk to your accountant or solicitor about the costs, risks, and benefits of the various business structures available to you to make sure that the business structure you use is the right one for your business and its future needs.